MadBezoui/MemeticPortfolioSelection/README.md

         Click RUN to execute the script.

-    The resulting output includes a graph with:
+5. The resulting output includes a graph with:
         Risk on the x-axis.
         Return on the y-axis.

-    This graph visualizes the efficient frontier for the selected asset allocation.
+    The resulting graph visualizes the efficient frontier for the selected asset allocation.

 # Notes